Skip to content

 How does car finance work?

-• What you pay: A deposit (normally 10%) and then monthly repayments to the car finance company
+You pay a deposit (normally 10%) and then monthly repayments to the car finance company.
+Once you’ve made the final payment, you own the car.

-• What you pay: You put down a deposit and borrow towards some of the remaining value of the car.
-You then have to make fixed monthly payments until the contract ends.
-PCP deals usually last for 3 to 5 years
+You put down a deposit and borrow towards some of the remaining value of the car, then make fixed monthly payments until the contract ends.
+PCP deals usually last for 3 to 5 years and you have the option to own the car at the end of the contract by making one large ‘balloon’ payment.

-• What you pay: You pay an upfront fee to lease the car.
-You then decide on contract length and agree to an annual mileage limit.
-Once you’ve finalised your contract, you then make fixed monthly payments until the contract term ends
+You pay an upfront fee to lease the car and decide the contract length and annual mileage limit.
+Once you take out a contract, you pay fixed monthly payments until your contract ends.
+After the final payment, you return the car to the dealer or take out another lease.

-What is the difference between car finance and a bank loan?
+What are the differences between car finance and a bank loan?

-Car finance deals are typically offered through a dealership at the time you’re buying your car.
-In contrast, you’ll take out a personal loan with a lender – which you can then use to purchase any car.
+The main difference between car finance and a bank loan is that car finance deals are typically offered through a dealership at the time you’re buying your car.
+In contrast, you’ll take out a personal loan with a lender first, which you can then use to purchase any car.

 This table compares a personal loan to car finance to give an idea of how different products work: